Educational Measurement in the Norwegian Context

 There are a number of completed or ongoing research activities where assessment in Norway is the object.
 However, with the exception of research in the field of special needs education, research framed within the field of educational measurement is scarce or non-existent.
 The overarching aim of the project is to contribute with research targeting a range of the system-wide assessments used to measure students’ knowledge, skills or competencies in Norwegian schools.

 As stated above, the field of assessment in Norway is today not well-informed by research.
-There exist little or no knowledge about teachers’ own assessment practices, the centrally developed exams are not systematically evaluated as measures, and we lack information about score use and validity of all kind of assessments.
+There exist little or no knowledge about teachers’ own assessment practices, the centrally developed exams are not systematically evaluated, and we lack information about score use and validity of all kind of assessments.
 Several of the assessments are developed by professional test developers, and they have reported core features of the psychometric properties of the instruments in reports, but these are typically not peer-reviewed or published in the public domain.

 - Development of motivation and competence in mathematics (PhD project)